vdumoulin/vdumoulin.github.io/_posts/2014-10-08-introducing-vae.md

 The VAE model is represented in Pylearn2 by the `VAE` class.
-It is responsible for high-level computation, such as computing the log-likelihood lower bound known as the _VAE criterion_ or an importance sampling estimate of the log-likelihood, both using the reparametrization trick, and acts as the interface between the model and other parts of Pylearn2 such as the VAE-associated costs (`pylearn2.costs.vae.VAECriterion` or `pylearn2.costs.vae.ImportanceSamplingCriterion`) or the user.
+It is responsible for high-level computation, such as computing the log-likelihood lower bound or an importance sampling estimate of the log-likelihood, and acts as the interface between the model and other parts of Pylearn2.

 It delegates much of its functionality to three objects: